 Not only is Paul pointing out that they have made a foolish exchange, he is also pointing out that they have made a cheap exchange.
 He seems to be saying that they have exchanged something of great value for something with no value at all.
 It’s a bad trade.

 Let’s go back to the bank teller window.
-Your money is hard- earned.
+Your money is hard-earned.
 I feel sure you have an appropriate value for that money.
 Not an overinflated value, since the Bible warns against that, but a healthy value, a wise stewardship.
-So when your bank teller hands you those post-it notes, do you walk away, assuming you will be just fine when you arrive in the destination country?
+So when your bank teller hands you those post-it notes, do you take them and walk away, assuming you will be just fine when you arrive in the destination country?
 No, of course you don’t.
 You politely inform that bank teller that he is simply nuts if he thinks this exchange is going to work for you.
 You are wise.
 You are discerning.
 Even if you know nothing of what the money should look like, you do have common sense, after all.
 You’re not going to make a bad trade.

 This common sense is exactly what Paul is describing in chapter one.
 Theologians call the way that God reveals himself through creation ‘general revelation.’
 It means that, common sense applied, created things must have a creator.
 From the specificity of a bacterial flagellum to the vastness of the stars, the entire universe declares the glory of God (that’s Psalm 19:1 but also COMMON SENSE).